 - Each subwoofer should have its own logical channel.
-Two subwoofers connected to a Y-split is not recommended.
+Connected two subwoofers via Y-split is not recommended.

-- If the subwoofer(s) has an adjustable low-pass filter, it should be set at the maximum frequency.
+- If the subwoofer(s) has an adjustable crossover / low-pass filter, it should be set at the maximum frequency.

-- The volume or phase controls should not be touched after a Dirac Live® Bass Control calibration since it will affect the results.
-Any adjustment after calibration should be made in the Dirac Live® application.
+- The volume or phase controls should not be touched after a Bass Control calibration since it will affect the results.
+Any adjustment after calibration should be made in Dirac Live.

 The basic principle of microphone placement is that any additional measurement improves the correction.
 More points = more accurate filters.
 However, depending on your room's acoustics and equipment, the benefit from more measurements may diminish faster.
 We recommend completing every measurement point in your chosen arrangement.

-- The measurement points should have a distance of at least 30 cm (12 in) between one other.
+- The measurement points should have a distance of at least 30 cm (12 in) between one another.

 - Avoid making measurements in too small a space.
 Even for the "Tightly focused" listening environment, it is important to spread out the microphone positions in a sphere of at least 1 meter in diameter.
 Too small space will result in over-compensation, which sounds very dry and dull.